Operation Recover All Loot: Oral Mandate

 The NDC pledges to take firm legal action against individuals and organizations proven to have misused public resources—this includes officials from the outgoing NPP administration and any future offenders.

-Oral TaskForce
+ORAL Task Force

-On December 18, 2025, shortly after the election had been declared for John Mahama, he announced an oral taskforce to spearhead cumulative investigation into the oral initiative.
+On December 18, 2024, shortly after the election had been declared for John Mahama, he announced an ORAL taskforce to spearhead cumulative investigation into the ORAL initiative.
 The goal for the team was to gather all evidence that could potentially lead to the successful prosecution of all corruption and corrupt cases from previous government administration, particularly, the erstwhile regime.